hyosung11/blockchain-books-app/README.md

-# blockchain-books-app
+# Blockchain Book Search
-User can search for books about blockchain, cryptocurrency and smart contracts.

-put stuff here

-1. explanation of technologies used

-2. the approach taken
+## 1. Description
+This app takes information from the google books API and finds search results related to blockchain technology in the categories of blockchain, cryptocurrency, and smart contracts.

+## 2. Technologies Used
+This project uses HTML, CSS, JavaScript, jQuery, and AJAX.

+## 3. Approach Taken
+As my first project, my priority is manifesting something functional and

-3. a link to your live site
+## 4. a link to your live site

-4. installation instructions
+## 5. installation instructions

-5. unsolved problems
+## 6. unsolved problems

-6. anything else
+## 7. anything else